 If a co-op is not an option, consider participating in undergraduate research.
 Undergraduate research can allow students to explore career opportunities.
 Additionally, undergraduate research allows students to develop problem-solving skills and prepare students for defending their work, both of which are important in the workplace.

 Make it happen

 Start early!
 It is not uncommon for underclassmen to get internships and co-ops; the more professional college experiences, the better.
 Also, speak with your professors and determine what undergraduate research opportunities exist.

 Utilize your university career services center to get help creating a resume and updating your LinkedIn profile.
 Make sure that you take a professional-quality headshot for your LinkedIn profile.
 Then identify companies that you are interested in.
 Visit the company websites online and interact with the companies on LinkedIn.
 Contact companies directly to see if they offer internships or co-ops.
 Ask the companies if they will be conducting any recruiting on campus during the semester.

 Next, get some business attire and attend your university or college career fair.
 If your student professional organization has a regional or national career fair, plan to attend those career fairs, too.
 If you get invited for an interview, practice your interview skills.
 Once you have finished your interview, make sure to follow up with the company with a thank you letter or email.

-Bonus Tip: Gallup’s research indicates that if a college graduate experienced an internship, were involved in student organizations, and participated in a semester project, that the graduate was 2.4 times more likely to be engaged at work (p.
+Bonus Tip: Gallup’s research indicates that if a college graduate experienced an internship, was involved in student organizations, and participated in a semester project, the graduate was 2.4 times more likely to be engaged at work (p.
 10).